ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse.rst

 Re-using playbooks
 ==================

-You can incorporate multiple playbooks into a master playbook.
+You can incorporate multiple playbooks into a main playbook.
 However, you can only use imports to re-use playbooks.
 For example:

 .. code-block:: yaml

     - import_playbook: webservers.yml
     - import_playbook: databases.yml

 Importing incorporates playbooks in other playbooks statically.
-Ansible runs the plays and tasks in each imported playbook in the order they are listed, just as if they had been defined directly in the master playbook.
+Ansible runs the plays and tasks in each imported playbook in the order they are listed, just as if they had been defined directly in the main playbook.

 Re-using files and roles
 ========================